 Given differences in racial composition and labor markets across the country, we might expect BTB to have different effects in different places.
 Table 5 separately considers the effects of BTB by Census region.
-To simplify presentation, we show the results separately by race, so the coefficients are comparable to the total effects (by race) in the fully-interacted model from column 5 above.

 We see that young, low-skilled white men are not affected by BTB anywhere.
-However, the employment probabilities of their black peers are significantly reduced in three regions: the Northeast (7.4%), the Midwest (7.5%), and the West (8.8%).
-The negative effect on black men is much smaller (2.3%) and not statistically significant in the South, where a larger share of the population is black.22
+However, the employment probabilities of their black peers are significantly reduced in three regions: the Northeast (7.4%), the Midwest (7.7%), and the West (8.8%).
+The negative effect on black men is much smaller (2.3%) and not statistically significant in the South, where a larger share of the population is black.

 Similarly, we see evidence of differential effects for Hispanic men, though limited statistical power means that none of the coefficients are statistically significant.
-The coefficients are negative across all four regions, but are much larger in the Northeast (3.5%), the Midwest (5.7%), and the South (3.6%).
-The estimated effect for Hispanic men living in the West - where a larger share of the population is Hispanic - is near zero.23
+The coefficients are negative across all four regions, but are much larger in the Northeast (3.0%), the Midwest (5.7%), and the South (4.0%).
+The estimated effect for Hispanic men living in the West - where a larger share of the population is Hispanic - is near zero.